NattyBumppo/Simon-Clone-for-Arduino/readme.md

 For the Super Famicom controller input, I'm using the excellent SNESpad library made by [Rob Duarte](http://code.google.com/p/nespad/).
 Thanks, Rob!!

 You can watch a video of an early version of the hardware [here](http://www.youtube.com/watch?v=kHPPuXDk-Dk).
-Schematics are forthcoming.

 # Credits